 Out of other fossil fuels and sources of energy, such as oil and coal, natural gas is actually the cleanest fuel.
 Natural gas is composed mainly of methane, and whenever it is burns, or combust, the main products that are released are carbon dioxide and water vapor, which are the same components that are released whenever we exhale.
 Whereas when coal and oil combust, they release a higher level of harmful emissions such as carbon, nitrogen oxide, and sulfur dioxide.
 However, methane, when released into the atmosphere, is 86 to 105 times as powerful as CO2 as Green House Gases so these emissions need to be controlled.
 The emissions that are produced need to be controlled in the processing sector to help prevent or decrease the pollutants that negatively affect our environment.
 It is especially important to realize the dangers that methane can have on the ozone when emitted.
 CROFT realizes the importance of eliminating emissions while processing the clean burning natural gas.

 When processing natural gas, it is important to reduce the release of methane emissions.
 CROFT has done just that.
-The Passive Dehydration System (PDS), is a safe way to dehydrate your gas while decreasing the negative effects that industry standard processing of natural gas can have on the environment.
-The PDS emits almost no emissions where as other dehydrators, glycol units, emit several billion cubic feet of toxins annually.
+The Passive Dehydration System (PDS), is a safe way to dehydrate your gas while decreasing the negative effects that industry-standard processing of natural gas can have on the environment.
+The PDS emits almost no emissions whereas other dehydrators, glycol units, emit several billion cubic feet of toxins annually.
 To illustrate the difference, the glycol unit emits 4,562 Mcf/year of methane whereas the PDS emits 23.34 Mcf/year.
 To put it into perspective, the PDS only emits about the equivalent amount of toxins as .002 cars do yearly.
-The PDS is environmental friendly because of the controlling of emissions, but with no emissions of natural gas means capital savings to the operator.
+The PDS is environmentally friendly because of the control of emissions, but with no emissions of natural gas means capital savings to the operator.